Trump stands by Waltz as the president and his allies deploy a familiar playbook

 As top White House officials began to carry out that strategy, people close to Trump – some of whom had been wary of Waltz’s survival rate on Monday after it first emerged he had added an Atlantic editor to the chat – argued that if the national security adviser could stay above the fray for another day or so the story would die down and he would remain.

 “I take full responsibility,” Waltz told Fox in an interview that aired later Tuesday night.
 “I built the group.
-My job is to make sure everything’s coordinated,” he added, while disparaging Goldberg and not explaining how his number was in his phone.
+My job is to make sure everything’s coordinated,” he added, while disparaging The Atlantic’s editor-in-chief Jeffrey Goldberg and not explaining how his number was in his phone.

 After initial frustration, Trump suggests he’s ready to move on